 PDF download Download Article

 Chopped unc is cooking, but is he sus?
 If reading that sentence was painful or confusing, fear not, we’re here to help!
-Gen alpha, like the digital generations before them, are proving to be meme pioneers, and it can be hard to keep up.
-That’s why we talked to content creators and slang experts Tobi Nwodo and Gia Rutkowski to fill you in on any you might have missed.
+Gen Alpha, like the digital generations before them, are proving to be meme pioneers, and it can be hard to keep up.
+That’s why we talked to trend expert Gia Rutkowski and slang expert Tobi Nwodo to fill you in on any you might have missed.

 1. This one’s pure echolalia—when you hear something funny and start saying it yourself.
 Nwodo tells us that the meme started when rapper Skrilla released his song “Doot Doot,” which contains the phrase “six-seven” as a throwaway line or adlib.
 The song was then used in sports highlights and the phrase caught on.[1]
 Skrilla himself has said it doesn’t really mean anything, and it’s whatever you want it to be, which could explain the appeal.[2]